rackslab/Slurm-web/doc/architecture.rst

 The role is determined by the authentication and settings in ``restapi.conf``.

-There is three kinds of authentication:
+There are three kinds of authentication:

 * ``guests``, anonymous access
 * ``user``, username and password matching a real user on the target Slurm
 * ``trusted_sources``, whitelisted client identified by its IP address

 Guests
 ^^^^^^